 state property

-A threadFlowLocation object MAY contain a property named state whose value is an object (§3.6) in which each property name represents an expression relevant to the location in the context of the code flow, and the corresponding property value specifies the value of that expression.
-This property enables a SARIF viewer to present a debugger-like “watch window” experience as the user navigates through a code flow.
+A threadFlowLocation object MAY contain a property named state whose value is an object (§3.6) in which each property name represents an expression relevant to the location in the context of the code flow, and the corresponding property value is a string that specifies the value of that expression.

+NOTE:This property enables a SARIF viewer to present a debugger-like “watch window” experience as the user navigates through a code flow.

+A SARIF viewer SHALL display only those properties that are explicitly present in the state property of the current threadFlowLocation.
+It SHALL NOT assume that properties present in previous steps are still present with unchanged values.

 EXAMPLE 1: In this example, the state property captures the values of the expressions "x", "y", and "x + y".

-{ # An threadFlowLocation object.
+{ # A threadFlowLocation object.

 "state": {